-- 1. Taxpayer G, a RESIDENT within our jurisdiction, who works in Philadelphia and pays Philadelphia income tax is entitled to a credit of up to the amount of local tax paid to Philadelphia toward his/her local earned income/compensation and net profits tax liability at this Bureau.
-The credit shall generate a refund if the credit amount exceeds the tax that would have been due this Bureau.
-Refunds generated as a result of this policy shall not exceed the tax actually received by this Bureau for the taxpayer. - 2.
+- 1. Taxpayer G, a RESIDENT within our jurisdiction who works in Philadelphia and pays Philadelphia income tax, or who has Philadelphia tax withheld in error, may take credit up to the applicable tax rate due to YATB on only those wages taxed by the City of Philadelphia. - 2.
 Taxpayer H, a RESIDENT within our jurisdiction works full time in City A, Delaware, which exacts a 1.3% tax on his/her earnings in that city.
-Taxpayer H may take credit against his local earned income/compensation tax liability on which he paid City A tax. - 3.
+Taxpayer H may take credit up to the applicable tax rate due to YATB on only those wages earned in the other state. - 3.
 Taxpayer I, a RESIDENT within our jurisdiction, works three days in Wilmington, Delaware and two days in York, and pays Wilmington city tax.
 The taxpayer may take a credit of 3/5 against his/her liability for the TAX. - 4.
 Taxpayer J, a RESIDENT within our jurisdiction, is a partner in a national CPA firm with offices in our jurisdiction, plus Chicago, New York City and New Orleans.
 Taxpayer J pays taxes on income earned in each of these cities.
 Taxpayer J may take credit toward the TAX using the following method: - (a) Determine the income earned in each locality in that tax year.